 - A great way to keep up to date with town news is the local free newspaper the Frome Times which is delivered to most households fortnightly and is available at the Library.

-- You can also find out about local events through Discover Frome and The Frome List (available in hard copy from Frome Library).
+- You can also find out about local events through Discover Frome and The Frome List (available in hard copy from the Information Point).

 - There are also lots of social media sites, such as Frome Town Council‘s which provide regular updates of what’s happening in the town.